andreafuturi/DenoVitePreact/README.md

 # DenoVitePreact

-This project is a minimal template for building a server-side rendered (P)React application.
+Singularity is a minimal, modern framework for building server-side rendered (SSR) and partially hydrated web applications with (P)React.
+It combines the power of Deno, JSX and Vite to deliver fast, SEO-friendly, and lightweight web apps with a focus on seamless Developer Experience.

 Deno manages server-side rendering, while Vite handles client-side hydration, HMR reload and production build.

-You can also integrate a [lightweight client router](https://github.com/andreafuturi/lightweight-router) for SPA navigation with only 1.5 KB of JS by default.

 ## Features
 - 🔥 **Zero Setup**: Clone, code, and deploy.
 No boilerplate needed.